Online Maximum Matching with Recourse: Introduction

-\paragraph*{Contribution of this work} In the first part of this work, we study the online matching problem with edge $k$-bounded recourse under the edge arrival model.
-For this problem, we provide improvements on both upper and lower bounds.
+In the first part of this work, we study the online matching problem with edge $k$-bounded recourse under the edge arrival model.
+For this problem, we provide improvements on both upper and lower bounds on the competitive ratio.
 First, we revisit the doubling algorithm of~\cite{AvitabileMathieu:13:Online} that was originally analyzed in the general context of online packing problems.
 We give a better analysis, specifically for the problem at hand, that uses concepts and ideas related to the matching problem; we also show that the AMP algorithm has competitive ratio $1+O(\frac{\log k}{k})$.
-On the negative side, we show that no deterministic algorithm is better than $1+1/(k-1)$ competitive, improving upon the known bound of $1+1/k$ of~\cite{AvitabileMathieu:13:Online}.
+On the negative side, we show that no deterministic algorithm is better than $(1+1/(k-1))$-competitive, improving upon the known bound of $1+1/k$ of~\cite{AvitabileMathieu:13:Online}.

 At first sight these improvements may seem marginal; however one should take into consideration that $k$ is typically a small parameter, and thus the improvements are by no means negligible.
 In this spirit, we propose and analyze a variant of the greedy algorithm which we call $L$-Greedy.
 This algorithm applies, at any step, augmenting paths as long as their length is at most $2L+1$.
 We show that for a suitable choice of $L$, this algorithm is $1+O(1/\sqrt{k})$-competitive.
-While this algorithm is thus not superior to AMP for large $k$ (and more specifically, to its improved analysis in the context of the matching problem), for small $k$ (and in particular, for $k \leq 20$) it does achieve an improved competitive ratio.
-Moreover, we extend a result of Boyar {\em et al.}~\cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} that showed that the greedy algorithm is $3/2$ competitive for $k=2$ to all even $k$ (for odd $k$, the competitive ratio is 2).
+While this algorithm is thus not superior to AMP for large $k$ (and more specifically, to its improved analysis in the context of the matching problem), for small $k$ (and in particular, for $k \leq 20$) it does achieve an improved competitive ratio, see Figure~\ref{fig:compare_ratios}.
+Moreover, we extend a result of Boyar {\em et al.}~\cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} that showed that the greedy algorithm is $\frac{3}{2}$-competitive for $k=2$ to all even $k$ (for odd $k$, the competitive ratio is 2).

 In terms of techniques, we analyze both AMP and $L$-Greedy using amortization arguments in which the profit of the algorithms is expressed in terms of weights appropriately distributed over nodes in the graph.
 We achieve these improvements by exploiting properties of augmenting paths in matching algorithms.